Smilefounder/Cardboard-Android-Sample/README.md

-Google Cardboard
+Smileway Cardboard
 ================

-Please see <http://g.co/cardboard> for more information.
+Please see <http://cardboard.smileway.org/> for more information.